 Dams are essential for storing and providing sufficient water to the population.
 Dams are required to fulfil water demand in agriculture, industries and domestic usage.
 Generating hydroelectric power is one of the most important purposes of building a dam.
-Other than fulfilling our daily needs, they are also important as a tourist spot and are a site for fishing, boating and other recreational activities.
+Other than fulfilling our daily needs, they are also important as a tourist spot and also provide a site for fishing, boating and other recreational activities.
 Dams play a significant role in reducing or preventing floods.
-Dams are a lifeline when there is a water scarcity or in case of drought.
+Dams are a lifeline when there is water scarcity or in case of drought.

 Also read: List of Largest Dams in India

 There are numerous advantages of building a dam and that is the reason why a government invests so much money in the construction and maintenance of Dams.
 But there are certain disadvantages related to it.
 Some of the disadvantages are:

 - Building a dam is very expensive, and the government needs to ensure that strict guidelines are followed and a very high standard is maintained.

 - They must operate for many years in order to become profitable enough to compensate for the high building cost.